 David and Sammy

-David and Sammy have 1 child each from previous relationships.
+They have 1 child each from previous relationships.

-Property owned in David’s sole name.
+The Property is owned in David’s sole name.

 Sammy sold her house when she moved in with David just before their wedding 5 years ago.
 Out of her sale proceeds she has injected £80,000 into David’s property in order to extend it, build a conservatory and modernise it.

-Whilst undergoing their estate planning David confirms that he wishes to gift 50% share of his property to Sammy in order to equalise their estates.
+Whilst undergoing their estate planning David confirms that he wishes to gift 50% share of his home to Sammy in order to equalise their estates.
 This is in recognition of the capital injection Sammy has invested into the property.
 They also wish to protect their assets against sideways disinheritance in the future and are considering having a Life Interest Trust (Property Protective Trust) written into their Wills.

 David and Sammy are married and gifts between married couples are tax free